Jack Warner (football executive): Indicted for corruption in 2015

 In May 2015, Warner was indicted by the United States Department of Justice and an arrest warrant issued for him and other FIFA officials.
 Warner and the others were accused of "wire fraud, racketeering and money laundering".

 Warner handed himself into Trinidad police in May and was bailed pending extradition to the United States.

 The following week, he said publicly that he had documents linking the outcome of the 2010 Trinidad and Tobago general election with FIFA finances and himself.

 Warner made the statements in a paid national television political broadcast, saying that his life was in danger, that he had given the documents to lawyers, and, "I will no longer keep secrets for them who actively seek to destroy the country."

 After the US formally requested Warner's extradition in July 2015, he appealed against the procedure, represented by a strong legal team.
 After more than two years of deliberation, on 28 September 2017 High Court judge James Aboud ruled against the suit, allowing the extradition process to proceed, while granting Warner and his legal team 28 days to appeal the decision.
 On 2 November 2017 Warner's attorneys filed an appeal.
 On 2 March 2018, Justice of Appeal Mark Mohammed granted Warner an appeal of Aboud's ruling, to be heard in November 2018—effectively postponing any possible extradition until some time after the hearing.

 In mid-June 2019 a three judge Appeal Court dismissed Warner's claim that the order against him contravened Trinidad and Tobago's Extradition Act.
-However, the Court has granted him a 21-day stay before extradition can proceed, for a direct appeal to the Judicial Committee of the Privy Council.
+However, the Court granted him a 21-day stay before extradition can proceed, for a direct appeal to the Judicial Committee of the Privy Council.

 In July of that year, a United States court entered a default judgement against Warner in a civil lawsuit filed by CONCACAF when Warner failed to appear, ordering Warner to repay US$79 million that he had fraudulently obtained from CONCACAF.

 In April 2020, additional information was revealed in an unsealed indictment, alleging that Warner had "received $5 million in more than two dozen separate wire transfers to vote for Russia to host the 2018 soccer championship.
 The wire transfers were sent from 10 different shell companies in Cyprus, Anguilla and the British Virgin Islands and then cleared through correspondent U.S. bank accounts."

+A constitutional challenge to his extradition began May 29, 2025.
+On 23 September 2025, the high court in Trinidad rejected Warner's extradition.